-- Address safety standards including the Probable Maximum Flood criteria and maximum credible earthquake loadings; - Install enhanced power reliability equipment at water resource recovery facilities and wastewater pumping stations to prevent sanitary sewer overflows; and - Reduce biosolids production to enhance health of Chesapeake Bay and reduce greenhouse gas emissions and other air pollutants.
+- Address safety standards including the Probable Maximum Flood criteria and maximum credible earthquake loadings; - Install enhanced power reliability equipment at water resource recovery facilities and wastewater pumping stations to prevent sanitary sewer overflows; and - Reduce biosolids production to enhance the health of the Chesapeake Bay and reduce greenhouse gas emissions and other air pollutants.

-Projects focused on the activities above are eligible to be funded in whole or in part by an allocation of the green bond proceeds.
+Projects focused on the activities above are eligible to be funded in whole or in part by allocating the green bond proceeds.